 There are many types of therapies and supports for autistic children, ranging from behavioural and developmental therapies and supports to medical and alternative therapies.
 Behavioural and developmental therapies tend to involve face-to-face hours.
 Medical and other therapies usually don’t require any time other than what’s needed to take the medication.

 Questions to ask about the time involved in therapies and supports

 These questions can help you understand how much time you’ll need to commit to a therapy:

 - How many hours of face-to-face therapy or contact are recommended?

-- Do you and your child need to practise outside the face-to-face sessions?
+- How many hours do you and your child need to practise outside the face-to-face therapy sessions?

-- where you need to practice – at home, school, child care?
+- where you need to practise – at home, school, child care?

 - who needs to be involved – parents, carers, teachers and so on?

-- when or how often – do you need to make time or should the therapy become part of daily life?
+- when or how often – do you need to make special time?
+How can the therapy or support become part of daily life?

 - how – what do you need to practise?
 How can you involve siblings and other family members?